near/near-indexer-for-explorer/CONTRIBUTING.md

 We enforce formatting with rustfmt, so your code should be formatted with `cargo fmt` and checked with `cargo clippy` to pass CI.
 Additionally, we extend those default rules with some extras.

-### Cargo.toml Formatting Checklist
-- Empty line at the EOF
-- Sort the imports in the order:
-    1. all the external imports
-    2. 1 empty line
-    3. all NEAR imports

 ### Imports Ordering and Grouping

 We use the following order to group our imports (use statements):